chinhang0104/Ensemble-Learning-for-Named-Entity-Recognition/README.md

 ## Features
 Unified API: Provide classes that unify the API of various NER packages, simplifying the process of integrating different models into an ensemble. \
 Easy features developement: Easily add, remove, and modify model features.
 For example, you can augment add location recognition capabilities by creating get_location function in Model class. \
 Model Management: Flexible to add, remove, and modify NER models within the ensemble.
-This enables you to experiment with different models. \
+This can be archieved by creating a subclass of Model. \
 Customizable Ensembling Decision Rule: Simple way to modify the decision rule for ensembling.
-This allows you to fine-tune the behavior of the ensemble and optimize performance based on your requirements.
+Some rules are included in

 ## Benchmark
 Work in progress.